rbonweb/ghost-v3-on-heroku/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ### This button will lead to installation of [Ghost v3](https://github.com/TryGhost/Ghost) on [Heroku](http://heroku.com) with [Cloudinary](https://cloudinary.com/) and own SMTP Setup(you can also use gmail smtp)

-Note : Currently, I am working on an upgrade to the Cloudinary.
-Right now it has only support of SMTP and  SQL database.
-Files uploads are set to local.